schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 Then, I re-drew the logic circuit in KiCad, using the hierarchical sheets instead of components.
-A similar procedure is used during layout: each basic cell is routed once, and then the layout applied to all instances of that gate using the [replicate layout](https://github.com/MitjaNemec/Kicad_action_plugins) plugin (since this project predates KiCad's mutlichannel design feature!).
+A similar procedure is used during layout: each basic cell is routed once, and then the layout applied to all instances of that gate using the [replicate layout](https://github.com/MitjaNemec/Kicad_action_plugins) plugin (since this project predates KiCad's multichannel design feature!).
 Then all that is left to do is to assemble and route all connections between these cells.

 I split the design into two boards: